dcmaglione/dcmaglione/README.md

 systems and development.
 In CS, my passions are software development, IT operations, GNU/Linux, and open-source software.
 Below is a little more about me, and what I'm up to!

-+ 🟦 Seeking an internship for Summer '22 and currently aspiring to be a Product Manager or DevOps Engineer.
++ 🟦 Seeking an internship for Summer '22 and currently aspiring to be a Software or DevOps Engineer.
 + ⬛️ Planning to complete an accelerated Master's in Computer Science.
 + ⬜️ Serving as the current Director of Recruitment for BU Upsilon Pi Epsilon ([UPE](https://upe.bu.edu/)).